briansimiyuj/doctor-appointment-app/README.md

     1. Update the Profile Info data with the new data from the ProfileContext
     2. Create Profile Data component and mount it on Profile Info component
          a.
 Add profile data from the ProfileContext based on the user type
+         b.
+Create a coverImage component and mount it on Profile Data component

     #### Edit Profile Modal